 Radiation treatment for liver cancer

 Radiation therapy is treatment that uses high-energy rays to kill cancer cells or shrink tumors.
-External beam radiation aims radiation from outside the body to the cancer.
+External beam radiation aims radiation at the cancer from outside the body.
 Liver cancer cells can be killed by radiation, but this treatment can't be used at very high doses because normal liver tissue is killed, too.
-This type of radiation may be used to shrink a liver tumor or to give relief from symptoms like pain, but it is not used as often as other local treatments such as ablation or embolization.
+This type of radiation may be used to shrink a liver tumor or to relieve symptoms like pain, but it is not used as often as other local treatments such as ablation or embolization.

 Before your treatments start, the radiation team will take careful measurements to figure out the correct angles for aiming the radiation beams and the proper dose of radiation.
 Having the treatment is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks.

 Possible side effects of radiation treatment

 Side effects of radiation treatment might include sunburn-like skin problems at the place where the radiation enters the body, nausea, vomiting, and tiredness.
 Often these go away after treatment is finished.
 Radiation might also make chemo side effects worse.